ezehlivinus/configure-deploy/README.md

 # infrastructure-creation
-Write a job that creates your infrastructure - an EC2 instance and the associated Security group.
+Write a job that creates your infrastructure - an EC2 instance and the associated Security group. `#circleci` `#aws-cloudformation`